jgperrin/net.jgp.books.spark.ch17/README.md

 Feeds data into Delta Lake.

 ### Lab \#210, \#220
-Run analytics on dta stored in Delta Lake.
+Run analytics on data stored in Delta Lake.

 ### Lab \#250
 Feeds data into Delta Lake.